tier4/AutowareArchitectureProposal.iv/perception/object_recognition/detection/object_merger/README.md

 ## (Optional) Future extensions / Unimplemented parts

-Data assiciation algorithm was the same as that of multi_object_traker, but the algorithm of multi_object_traker was already updated.
+Data association algorithm was the same as that of multi_object_tracker, but the algorithm of multi_object_tracker was already updated.